articthink/EOSNETask/readme.txt

 Embarrassingly, the program seems to additionally return category 9 events.
 I hope this is the fault of the API rather than my code!

+I didn’t have time to convert the tables into a spreadsheet or automate emailing although that process wouldn’t take long.

-EONET is an absolutely remarkable resource, that could be used to power and inform myriad applications and research projects.
+EONET is an absolutely remarkable resource that could be used to power and inform myriad applications and research projects.
+I’ve enjoyed working with it immensely.

 							Mike Desson
 							December 2017